New Moon on

 Next Full Moon is the Flower Moon of May 2003 after 14 days on 16 May 2003 at 03:36.

-There is high New Moon ocean tide on this date.
-Combined Sun and Moon gravitational tidal force working on Earth is strong, because of the Sun-Moon-Earth syzygy alignment.
+There is extremely high New Moon ocean tide on this date.
+Combined Sun and Moon gravitational tidal force working on Earth is heavy, because of the Sun-Moon-Earth syzygy alignment and the near perigee.

 New lunation 41 / 994

-At 12:15 on this date the Moon completes the old and enters a new synodic month with lunation 41 of Meeus index or 994 from Brown series.
+At 12:15 on this date the Moon completes the old and enters a new synodic month with lunation 41 of Meeus index or lunation 994 from Brown series.

 Synodic month length 29.67 days

 The length of the lunation is 29 days, 16 hours and 5 minutes.
 It is 1 hour and 46 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length longer than mean